Skip to content Skip to footer

 Our Parting Ways tool is a great first step in guiding you through the legalities of a relationship breakdown.
 If your marriage, civil partnership or co-habiting relationship has broken down irreparably, our free easy-to-use tool provides an overview of what you need to consider from a legal perspective.

-It takes a few minutes to complete and you will receive a guide tailored to your responses.
+It only takes a few minutes to complete, and you will receive a guide tailored to your responses.
 You will not be asked for any personal information unless you decide you would like to speak with one of our solicitors.

 Get your guide

-For expert legal advice on negotiating a favourable financial settlement, call 0800 422 0123 or contact us online to arrange a confidential initial consultation.
-Our divorce and family law solicitors are based in London, Manchester, Bristol, Cardiff, Birmingham, Southampton and Taunton.
+For expert legal advice on negotiating a favourable financial settlement, call 0800 422 0123 or contact us online to arrange an initial confidential consultation.

 Why should I reach a financial settlement with my ex-partner?